- Guide on visiting Ireland

 Skellig Michael - The Great Skellig

-Skellig Michael is the main star of the two islands, only accessable by boat, visitors have to cross over rough waters to get to this island.
+Skellig Michael is the main star of the two islands, only accessable by a boat trip, visitors have to cross over rough waters to get to this island.

 At the top of the rock are the remains of the early Christian monastic community.
-They huddle in a saddle between two peaks and can be reached by a steep climb up 600 stairs cleaved from the stone.
-The beehive cells are also carved from stone.
+They huddle in a saddle between two peaks and can be reached by a steep climb up 600 stairs cleaved from the stone and the beehive huts are also carved from stone.
 These monks didn’t leave us much in the way of written history.
 However, the Irish annals suggest that many of those who sought ‘white martyrdom’ here actually met the blood-red variety during a series of 9th-century Viking raids.

-Star Wars: The Force Awakens chosen Skellig Michael for their filming location in 2015, portraying the stunning views that can been seen from here.
+Star Wars: The Force Awakens chosen the island of Skellig Michael for their filming location in 2015, portraying the stunning views that can been seen from here.

 Rough & craggy terrain on Skellig Island.
 Photo credit: TechnoHippyBiker